stevelerner/networkdemo/README.md

 **Explanation:**
 > CoreDNS is configured as an authoritative DNS server for the `demo.local` zone.
 It's dual-homed on both VLANs so clients in either network can resolve internal hostnames.
 This simulates split-horizon DNS in an enterprise environment.
+> It operates at **OSI Layer 7 (Application)**, relying on UDP/TCP transport to deliver DNS answers once the lower layers establish connectivity.

 **Technical details:**
 - CoreDNS listens on `10.10.10.53` and `10.20.20.53`